“I highly recommend it.”

 You're talking with a friend about a book that you read recently.
-You really liked it, and you think your friend should read it to.
-You say:
+You say this because really liked it, and you think your friend should read it to.

 I highly recommend it.

 To suggest that a person should do something, say "I recommend ___".
 For example:

 I recommend hiring a lawyer early on in the process, to make sure that you don't miss anything important.